 There's additional value when using HTTP REST services as your interface definition language.
 For instance, if you use Swagger metadata to describe your service API, you can use tools that generate client stubs that can directly discover and consume your services.

 Martin Fowler.
 Richardson Maturity Model A description of the REST model.

 Swagger The official site.

 As Figure 4-17 shows, real-time HTTP communication means that you can have server code pushing content to connected clients as the data becomes available, rather than having the server wait for a client to request new data.

 Figure 4-17.
 One-to-one real-time asynchronous message communication

+SignalR is a good way to achieve real-time communication for pushing content to the clients from a back-end server.
 Since communication is in real time, client apps show the changes almost instantly.
 This is usually handled by a protocol such as WebSockets, using many WebSockets connections (one per client).
 A typical example is when a service communicates a change in the score of a sports game to many client web apps simultaneously.